 It’s New Year’s eve.
 You are excited about the bright shiny year ahead of you.
 “This is my year!” you say to yourself.
 The year you will finally, lose that extra weight, write your book, finish school, go on that trip, etc. etc. Even posting about it on Facebook, holding yourself accountable with all your friends and family (and that weird co-worker you never really liked that still likes all of your updates 5 years later.)

-As always I hope you have a wonderful day.
+Good luck in achieving all you set out for.
+I hope you have a wonderful day.